Highlander (film): Plot

-In 1985, the Gathering approaches and the Kurgan comes to New York, where Connor deals antiques under the alias "Russell Nash", assisted by his confidant and adopted daughter Rachel Ellenstein.
-Brenda Wyatt, a metallurgy expert working for the police as a forensic scientist, finds shards of Connor's sword at Fasil's death scene and is puzzled that the swordsmithing techniques do not match the age of the blade.
+In 1985, the Gathering approaches, and the Kurgan comes to New York, where Connor deals antiques under the alias "Russell Nash", assisted by his confidant and adopted daughter Rachel Ellenstein.
+Brenda Wyatt, a metallurgy expert working for the police as a forensic scientist, finds shards of Connor's sword at Fasil's death scene and is puzzled that the sword smithing techniques do not match the age of the blade.
 She follows Connor for clues and witnesses the Kurgan attacking him.
 The police arrive, forcing them to flee.
 She meets with Connor twice afterward, hoping to learn about the paradoxical sword.
 Connor likes her but tells her to leave him alone.

 The Kurgan duels and beheads Sunda Kastagir, another immortal.
 A witness to the fight gives the NYPD a description of him.
 Brenda investigates Connor and finds evidence that he has lived for centuries.
 On Heather's birthday, Connor lights a candle for her in a church as he has done every year.
-The Kurgan arrives and confirms that he and Connor are now the last remaining immortals, and also reveals he raped Heather after killing Ramírez.
+The Kurgan arrives and confirms that he and Connor are now the last remaining immortals and also reveals he raped Heather after killing Ramírez.
 Disgusted, but prohibited from fighting on holy ground, Connor leaves.

 Brenda confronts Connor, who explains his true identity.
-After spending the night together they part company, but the Kurgan finds out about their newfound intimacy and kidnaps Brenda to draw Connor out.
-Connor decides to leave behind the Russell Nash identity, says goodbye to Rachel and confronts the Kurgan at Silvercup Studios in Queens, rescuing Brenda in the process.
+After spending the night together, they part company, but the Kurgan finds out about their newfound intimacy and kidnaps Brenda to draw Connor out.
+Connor decides to leave behind the Russell Nash identity, says goodbye to Rachel, and confronts the Kurgan at Silvercup Studios in Queens, rescuing Brenda in the process.
 After a long duel, Connor outfights and decapitates the Kurgan, absorbing his power.
 Connor returns to Scotland with Brenda and reveals that he is now a mortal man who can age and have children.
-He is also able to read the thoughts and feelings of people all around the world, and remembering Ramírez's lessons, he hopes to encourage co-operation, understanding, and peace among humanity.
+He is also able to read the thoughts and feelings of people all around the world, and remembering Ramírez's lessons, he hopes to encourage cooperation, understanding, and peace among humanity.